Highway-Kebabbery/CONQUEST-LIMS/setup.md

 May want to include in setup script something to set uLimits for MongoDB (this may also affect elasticsearch)

-need to install pymongo and pytest with python container.
-DO NOT IMPORT bson because that comes with pymongo, but theres an Ubuntu bson package and it won't work.
-You'll have to do a clean reinstall of pymongo after removing bson if you install it.

 FOR TESTS ONLY: Install pytest and mongomock

 I'm going to need to make an updatAle to check environment variable to set client depending on whether it' stest or prod